The Benguela Current Convention (BCC) GeoData Portal is an online digital platform that stores and provides access

 providing advice and/or making decisions on the governance and management of the marine environment at the

 regional, sub-regional and national levels.
+In South Africa, the National Oceans and Coastal Information Management

 Development of the BCC GeoData Portal is supported by the Benguela Current Marine Spatial Management and Governance Project (MARISMA).
 The project is a partnership between the Benguela Current Convention (BCC), its Contracting Parties Angola, Namibia and South Africa, and the Government of the Federal Republic of Germany in pursuit of the sustainable development of the Benguela Current Large Marine Ecosystem (BCLME).
 The MARISMA Project is implemented by the BCC, the Governments of Angola, Namibia and South Africa, and the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH.
 The MARISMA Project is part of the International Climate Initiative (IKI) of the German Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV).
 The BMUV supports this initiative on the basis of a decision adopted by the German Bundestag.